alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/technical-a-to-z.md

 ### API requests

-Use ‘API request’ not ‘API call’.
+Use 'API request' not 'API call'.

-Tell users they can ‘include’ a parameter in an API request, not that they can ‘supply’ a parameter.
+Tell users they can 'include' a parameter in an API request, not that they can 'supply' a parameter.

 {% include "layouts/shared/back-to-top.njk" %}